Home Heat Pump Guide

 If you heat your home with LPG (liquefied petroleum gas), you are paying some of the highest heating costs in the UK.
 LPG is typically 50% to 100% more expensive per unit of heat than mains gas, and the price is volatile, with costs spiking unpredictably based on global energy markets and seasonal demand.

 Switching to a heat pump eliminates this expense and volatility.
 This guide provides a complete comparison of heat pumps versus LPG boilers for UK homes — covering cost, efficiency, practicality, and the specific considerations for rural properties where LPG is most commonly used.
+For a broader fuel-type comparison, see our heat pump vs gas boiler pillar guide.

 Why LPG Users Have the Most to Gain